Warshi7819/M100Link/README.md

 *	HIT F8

 ## Transfering Basic files (.BA) To Your TRS-80 Model 100
 This is the same as for transfering text files.
 All files you receive on your TRS-80 model 100 will have the file ending .DO.
-This means that if you are actually sending a BASIC program you will have to go into BASIC to "rename" it from *.DO to a *.BA file to be able to execute it.
+This means that if you are actually sending a BASIC program you will have to go into BASIC to "rename" it from *.DO to a *.BA file to be able to execute it from the main menu.
 Let's assume you downloaded a file and named it **XYZ**.
 This means that you now have a file called **XYZ.DO** in the file list on the main menu.

 To copy it to a .BA file go into BASIC and type the following: